 To submit your film for Independent Lens consideration, please go to ILsubmissions.org.

 All producers will be notified of Independent Lens acquisition decisions as soon as we have screened and fully evaluated your submission.
-Filmmakers can expect to receive notification before April 30, 2013.
+Most filmmakers will receive a response from Independent Lens within three months from the day of submission, or as curating decisions are made; all filmmakers will be notified on or before April 25, 2014.